karstengresch/awesome-jboss/readme.md

 [JBoss Mobile Application Platform](http://www.redhat.com/en/technologies/mobile/application-platform) - A backend-as-a-service (BaaS) solution, based on Node.js.
 Offline sync, authentication, API management - all covered.
 Formerly known as Feedhenry.

+[OpenShift](https://www.openshift.com) - Is a solution based on Docker, Kubernetes and other community projects that allows deploying JBoss applications to a PaaS by just committing code changes to e.g. GitHub.

 ## JBoss (Related) Blogs